theonize/Currier/Studies/Identity Crisis/Notes.md

 # Introduction

 * Time travel joke
 * Overview of Jacob's life, no nitty-gritty
-  * We don't want to be like Jacob, we want to be who we're supposed to be
+  * We don't want to be like Jacob
+  * We want to be who we're supposed to be
 * Atheist asks about evil, should ask about good
 * Spurgeon: Esau hated+, Jacob loved-

 # Identity Crisis Notes

 * What is identity?
   * literally "sameness"
   * metaphysically "we understand our uniqueness by discerning different way we are like others"